-Muthoot FinCorp, flagship company of Muthoot Pappachan Group (known as Muthoot Blue), on Friday launched its eighth public issue of secured and unsecured redeemable non-convertible debentures (NCDs) to raise ₹200 crore with an option to retain over subscription up to ₹200 crore, aggregating to ₹400 crore.
+Muthoot FinCorp, the flagship company of Muthoot Pappachan Group (known as Muthoot Blue), on Friday launched its eighth public issue of secured and unsecured redeemable non-convertible debentures (NCDs) to raise ₹200 crores with an option to retain oversubscription up to ₹200 crores, aggregating to ₹400 crores.

 The funds raised will primarily be used to augment the working capital and requisite lending, said Thomas John Muthoot, Chairman, Muthoot Pappachan Group, and Managing Director, Muthoot FinCorp.

-The company has received board approval to raise NCDs through public issue in the aggregate amount of up to ₹1,500 crore.
-The first tranche of the issue with a face value of ₹1,000 each and minimum ticket size of ₹10,000 (10 NCDs), had opened on September 28, 2020 and closed on October 23, 2020.
+The company has received board approval to raise NCDs through the public issue in the aggregate amount of up to ₹1,500 crores.
+The first tranche of the issue with a face value of ₹1,000 each and a minimum ticket size of ₹10,000 (10 NCDs), had opened on September 28, 2020, and closed on October 23, 2020.

 “The second tranche of the issue with the face value of ₹1,000 and a minimum ticket size of ₹10,000 (10 NCDs) opens now and is scheduled to close on January 25, with an option of early closure or extension in compliance to SEBI debt regulations,” Thomas John Muthoot said.